MatrixAI/Polykey-Docs/Vault-Sharing.md

 A vault can be shared with other keynodes (and their respective gestalt) in the wider Polykey network.
+An attempt to clone/pull a vault will only be executed if the requesting keynode has the appropriate permissions.

 If we consider two remote keynodes, `A` and `B`, the cloning process would be as follows: